10 Secrets of Excellent Communicators

 Use a Feedback Loop

-Listen to the Nonverbal Communication the Other Person Exhibits
+Listen to Nonverbal Communication

-This is why you find that great communicators seek in-person interaction.
-They know the amount of information that they lose when they communicate via email, phone, IM, or texting.
+Communicators know the amount of information that they lose when they communicate via email, phone, IM, or texting.
 The youngest generation at work may not recognize the importance of talking with coworkers in person.
 If you want information that is richer and deeper, and for discussion and exchange, solid communicators seek out their coworkers.

 Watch for Patterns, Inconsistencies, and Consistencies

 In any communication, the opportunity for misunderstanding is ever present.
-Communicators watch for patterns (is this how your coworker typically reacts) and inconsistencies (is this consistent with what you expect from this person).
+Communicators watch for patterns (is this how their coworker typically reacts) and inconsistencies (is this consistent with what they expect from this person).

 If any of these verbal and nonverbal communication factors are inconsistent or sending different messages, communication failure is imminent.
 Coworkers tend to listen to the nonverbal communication over the verbal.

 You-ing a coworker is rarely effective communication.
-You will most likely receive a defensive response which makes the communication fail.
-Delivering an honest I message instead is powerful.
+Communicators will most likely receive a defensive response which makes the communication fail.
+Delivering an honest "I" message instead is powerful.

-Wait to Give Critical or Controversial Feedback
+Wait to Give Critical Feedback

-Open Your Mind to New Ideas
+Open Their Mind to New Ideas

 New ideas live or die in their first communication.
 Using the other communication skills presented here, you can make a new idea flourish or fail in an instant.
-Rather than immediately rejecting a new idea, approach, or way of thinking, pause and consider the possibilities.
-Consider what might work in your organization rather than what will fail.
-Think about the possibility rather than the impossibilities.
+Rather than immediately rejecting a new idea, approach, or way of thinking, excellent orators pause and consider the possibilities.
+Consider what might work in their organization rather than what will fail.
+They think about the possibility rather than the impossibilities.
 Great communicators always listen for opportunities and pursue them with gusto.